-Objectives / Topics Covered Parameters Return Values Default Parameters Scope Assignments / Labs 12 functions programming exercises in total Using various kinds of functions such as functions with and without parameters, and functions with and without return values Example Exercise: Is it even?
+Objectives / Topics Covered Parameters Return Values Default Parameters Scope Assignments / Labs 12 functions programming exercises in total Using various kinds of functions such as functions with and without parameters, and functions with and without return values

+Example Exercise: Is it even?
 Write a program that continually asks the user for integers and then prints whether their input is even or odd.
 The user should keep entering numbers until they enter 0; at that point, print "Done!" on its own line.
+In order to check if the inputted integer is even or odd, you should define and call a function named 'isEven()'.
+This function should return a Boolean value of 'true' or 'false' depending if the number is even or not.

-Unit 8: Functions Challenges (1 week/3-5 hours)
+Unit 9: Functions Challenges (1 week/3-5 hours)